Welcome to ALMA and the European ALMA Regional Centre!

-ALMA (the Atacama Large Millimeter/submillimeter Array) is one of the largest ground-based astronomy projects of the next decade and will be the major new facility for observations in the millimeter/submillimeter regime.
-It will enable transformational research into the physics of the cold Universe, probe the first stars and galaxies, and directly image the formation of planets.
-When completed, ALMA will be comprised of a giant array of fifty 12-m antennas, which can be configured to achieve baselines up to 16 km.
-It will be equipped with state-of-the-art receivers that cover all the atmospheric windows up to 1 THz.
-An additional, compact array of 7-m and 12-m antennas will greatly enhance ALMA's ability to image extended sources.
+ALMA (Atacama Large Millimeter/submillimeter Array) is the world-largest ground-based facility for observations in the millimeter/submillimeter regime located on the Chajnantor plateau, 5000 meters altitude in northern Chile.
+It enables transformational research into the physics of the cold Universe, probes the first stars and galaxies, and directly images the formation of planets.
+ALMA comprises a giant array of fifty 12-m antennas, which can be configured to achieve baselines up to 16 km.
+It is equipped with state-of-the-art receivers that cover all the atmospheric windows up to 1 THz.
+In additional, a compact array of 7-m and 12-m antennas greatly enhance ALMA's ability to image extended sources.

 The European ALMA Regional Centre (ARC) provides the interface between the ALMA project and the European science community.
 It supports its users mainly in the areas of proposal preparation, observation preparation, data reduction, and data analysis.